department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15 - The permissions lifecycle for platform tools wiill be managed via version control.md

 This step encompasses the process of detailing a platform tool's permissions in JSON format<sub>[[RFC6]](https://vfs.atlassian.net/wiki/spaces/AMT/pages/2142011842/RFC+6+AMT+integrators+can+describe+fine-grained+permissions+using+JSON)</sub>, including any support from AMT.

 ### 2: Apply Permissions
-The permissions application step includes the source control integration process.
-It also includes the automation required to apply the permissions configuration to the platform tool previously integrated into Keycloak.
-This is described in more detail below
+The permissions application step automatically applies the permissions configuration to the integrated platform tool upon merge of a pull request.
+This is described in more detail below.

 ### 3: Use Permissions
 This step represents some amount of time where the integrated and configured platform tool's users interact with the tool under the scope of permissions they have been provided